 This vinaigrette was not emulsified, and

-The biggest factor in getting a dressing or vinaigrette to emulsify (and stay that way) is some patience early in the process.
 It’s all about incorporating the oil and vinegar together gradually.
 Here’s an example, using champagne vinegar and champagne (or other sparkling wine) to make a glamorous champagne vinaigrette:

 Use this recipe as a template for any vinaigrette.
 Substitute balsamic vinegar for the Champagne vinegar, use cider or wine vinegar with a half teaspoon of Dijon mustard, or the variations below.